-The Residential Treatment Program funded out-of-home placements for six (6) males and four (4) females [compared to four (4) total in 2016] during the calendar year 2017.
-The Program offered out-of-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
-Placements utilized were Avondale Residential Center in Muskingum County, Thompkins Child and Adolescent Services (now known as Allwell Behavioral Health Service) in Guernsey County and The Village Network/New Horizons Youth Center in Belmont County.
+The Residential Treatment Program shared funding of out-of-home placements for ten (10) youth during 2018 [six (6) males and four (4) females] as compared to nine (9) total in 2017.
+The Program offered outof-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
+Placements utilized were Avondale Residential Center in Muskingum County, Allwell Behavioral Health Service in Guernsey County, Buckeye Ranch, and The Village Network/New Horizons Youth Center in Belmont County.